Brandon-Rozek/website/content/blog/virtualdisks.md

 Shrink by 1G: `truncate -s -1G $HOME/scratch.img`

-Check the filesystem to make sure that no inconsistencies occured.
+Check the filesystem to make sure that no inconsistencies occurred.
 With `ext(2/3/4)` we can do this with the `e2fsck` command.

 ```bash
 e2fsck $HOME/scratch.img